tangbc/vue-virtual-scroll-list/README.md

 ## vue-virtual-scroll-list

-> A vue (2.x) component support big data by using virtual scroll list.
-Tiny, smooth and without any dependence.
+> A vue (2.x) component support big data and infinite loading by using virtual scroll list.

 ## How it works